slamby/slamby-tau/readme.md

 First main section.
 Managing datasets.

 > In Slamby you can create your databases as datasets.
-A dataset is a schema-free json storage, with robust indexing, clustering and analyze capability.
+A dataset is a schema-free JSON storage, with robust indexing, clustering and analytics.

 Available functions:
 - Create Dataset,